ibm-cloud-docs/mqcloud/reference/mqoc_ha.md

 {: #mqoc_ha}

 This section describes the High Availability (HA) provided by the {{site.data.keyword.mq_full}} service, how to create a queue manager HA solution architecture and details of disaster recovery.
-The information here is a specifc to the Default and Custom Enterprise plans.
+The information here is a specific to the Default and Custom Enterprise plans.

 ## High Availability
 {: #mqoc_ha_qm}